 But raise your hand if you’ve ever overspent or ended up buying things you didn’t really want or need?
 (Raises hand sheepishly) Yeah, me too.
 We’ve all been there.
 In the sea of discount madness it can be all too easy to go overboard and end up buying everything in sight.

-That’s why today I’m sharing my best tips on how to score deals for everyone on your holiday shopping list without falling victim to impulse shopping and breaking the bank.
+That’s why today I’m sharing my best tips on how to score deals for everyone on your holiday shopping list without impulse shopping and breaking the bank.
 I’m also sharing some of my favorite Black Friday deals of 2017 and what items I don’t recommend you buy during Black Friday and the holiday season.

 Black Friday & Holiday Shopping Guide- Tips to Avoid Overspending + How to Find the Best Deals